chef-boneyard/chef-rfc/new/rfcXXX-telemetry.md

   so that I can identify areas that can be optimized

-As we automate more things with chef and control more system resources, chef run time gets longer, chef client process consume more memory and cpu.
+As we automate more things with chef and control more system resources, chef run time increases, and the chef client process consumes more memory and cpu.
-As a configuration management system, it is important that chef run does not impact the underlying host performance.
+As a configuration management system, it is important that a chef run does not impact the underlying host performance.
 Over the last few years Chef community has shared a number of optimization techniques.
 Aim of this RFC is to facilitate some of those common patterns by providing a robust telemetry system in core chef.
 If configured, the telemetry system will give users fine grained metrics about chef run that can be used to find out performance hiccups.
-This will also help users quatify how a chef run impacts the uderlying system.
+This will also help users quantify how a chef run impacts the underlying system.

 ## Specification

 Telemetry module will provide following metrics:

-- Time spent on key chef run milestones: At which stage chef run spends how long?
+- Time spent on key chef run milestones: How long does the chef run take for each stage?
 Telemetry system will declare  a subset of the current events as major milestones, these are: run_start, ohai_completed, node_load_completed, cookbook_resolution_complete, converge_start, converge_complete, run_completed/failed.
 Metrics will be captured during these milestones via event handlers.